AztecProtocol/aztec-packages/docs/docs/dev_docs/testing/cheat_codes.md

 import { createAztecRpcClient, CheatCodes } from '@aztec/aztec.js';
 const aztecRpcUrl = 'http://localhost:8080';
 const aztecRpcClient = createAztecRpcClient(aztecRpcUrl);
-const cc = CheatCodes.create(aztecRpcUrl, aztecRpcClient);
+const cc = await CheatCodes.create(aztecRpcUrl, aztecRpcClient);
 ```

 There are two properties of the CheatCodes class - `l1` and `l2` for cheatcodes relating to the L1 and L2 (Aztec) respectively.

 ## L1 related cheatcodes
-These are cheatcodes exposed from anvil.
-But instead of having to know the right RPC calls to make and format the curl request appropirately, there are convenient wrappers exposed to developers.
+These are cheatcodes exposed from anvil conveniently wrapped for ease of use in the Sandbox.

 ### Interface
 ```